ganeshraj-k/Twitter_search_engine/README.md

-# CHIRPSEARCH
+# 🐦 CHIRPSEARCH: Your Tweet Query Engine

+## 📝 Description
-DESCRIPTION: A search application that queries tweets efficiently from a dataset.
-This project has been developed as a part of course work for Database Management Systems in the Rutgers MS DS program.
+ChirpSearch is a robust search application designed to query tweets efficiently from a dataset.
+Developed as part of the Database Management Systems coursework at Rutgers University's MS in Data Science program, it offers a streamlined experience for exploring tweet data.

-FEATURES:
-- search by tweet
-- search by hashtag
-- search by user name
+## 🚀 Features
+ChirpSearch comes with a variety of features that allow for comprehensive exploration of tweet data:
+- **Tweet Search**: Search for specific tweets.
+- **Hashtag Search**: Find all tweets associated with a particular hashtag.
+- **User Search**: Retrieve all tweets from a specific user.
-- retrieve retweets for an original tweet
+- **Retweet Retrieval**: Get all retweets for an original tweet.

-DATA STORAGE
+## 💾 Data Storage
-The data has been split into user data and tweets data.
-User data has been housed locally on Postgres.
+The data for ChirpSearch is split into user data and tweets data for efficient storage and retrieval:
-Tweets data is stored on MongoDB.

-RUNNING THE APPLICATION
+- **User Data**: Stored locally on PostgreSQL.
+- **Tweets Data**: Housed on MongoDB for optimal performance.

+## 🏃‍♂️ Running the Application
+To get ChirpSearch up and running, follow these steps:
-- Run python file containing the flask framework
+1. Run the Python file containing the Flask framework.
-- The flask framework and Web UI should be up and running
+2. Once the Flask framework and Web UI are running, you can start querying.
-- Now search for the required word or phrase using the web UI, the queried results will be displayed.
+3. Enter the required word or phrase using the Web UI, and the queried results will be displayed.

-TECH STACK USED:
-python, flask, mongoDB, PostgreSQL, json.

-PROJECT OWNERS:
+## 🛠️ Tech Stack
+ChirpSearch is built using a variety of technologies to ensure optimal performance and user experience:
+- Python
+- Flask
+- MongoDB
+- PostgreSQL
+- JSON

+## 👥 Project Owners
+ChirpSearch is the result of the hard work and dedication of the following individuals:
+- vishnuramj10
+- Noopur665
+- ankeetapriyam
-vishnuramj10, Noopur665, ankeetapriyam, ganeshraj-k
+- ganeshraj-k

+Thank you for visiting the ChirpSearch repository.
+Happy searching! 🕵️‍♂️